 14. Compliance With Regulations for Flying after Diving.
 If the diver has a Repetitive Group Designator after the previous dive, the rules for flying after diving should be complied with.
+A diver intending to fly to a dive site at altitude should thus comply with the regulations in chapter “Flying after diving”.
+A diver returning by aircraft after a dive in a mountain lake should consider the additional pressure loss during the return flight.
+This is described in the next chapter.